qpcic/Weather-App/README.md

 # Weather App

-Simple weather display powered by the **OpenWeatherMap** API All weather data gathered from [OpenWeatherMap API](https://openweathermap.com)
+Simple weather display powered by the **OpenWeather** API All weather data gathered from [OpenWeather API](https://openweathermap.org)